-In every Moroccan city, you will find small cafes where local men smoke their water pipes while playing cards and drinking mint tea.
-These places are probably the best places to smoke for men if accompanied by locals.
-Female tourists, on the other hand, look very awkward in these cafes.
-There are also plenty of backpacker hostels and guesthouses where some travelers may feel safe enough to smoke, especially in towns like Chefchaouen.
-But even in these locales, smoking hashish is still illegal and always carries risk.
-Tourists will also often smoke hash on a beach or other nature spots away from the general public.
+In every Moroccan city, you will find small cafés where local men smoke their water pipes while playing cards and drinking mint tea.
+These places are probably the best places to smoke for men (as long as you're accompanied by a local).
+Female tourists, on the other hand, will be out of place in these cafés and may feel more comfortable smoking in a stoner-friendly hostel or guesthouse.
+Many tourists also smoke on a beach or in other nature spots away from the general public.

 Smoking in public is inadvisable and you should always avoid traveling with hashish in your possession.